toix/seqinf_detection_replication_origin/README.md

 * Code:
-	* I've added the motif count and adapted the y-axis of the distance plot so it has a fixed height of the maximal Hamming score (otherwise the axis would be different in everey plot)
+	* I've added the motif count and adapted the y-axis of the distance plot so it has a fixed height of the maximal Hamming score (otherwise the axis would be different in every plot)
 	* Can we somehow read the positions of the motifs directly or even print them?
 Ideas?